anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Fear not for the future, weep not for the past.
+Quote: True friendship is like sound health; the value of it is seldom known until it is lost.

-By: Percy Bysshe Shelley
+By: Charles Caleb Colton